ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 - **Standard Socket Network Timeout API Support**

-  Support for the standard interface Connection.setNetworkTimeout() to set the socket response wait time from the database server.
+  Supports for the standard interface Connection.setNetworkTimeout() to set the socket response wait time from the database server.

 - **Connection Management Enhancements**

-  Support for Connection.isValid() to perform validation on Connection objects without a Validation Query
+  Supports for Connection.isValid() to perform validation on Connection objects without a Validation Query

 - **Large Update Counts Support**

-  Support for executeLargeUpdate() and executeLargeBatch() for updating large numbers of records
+  Supports for executeLargeUpdate() and executeLargeBatch() for updating large numbers of records

 - **Set Client Information Support**

-  Support for configuring client application attributes (name) using Connection.setClientInfo()
+  Supports for configuring client application attributes (name) using Connection.setClientInfo()

 - **java.sql.SQLType interface Support**